TheFutureKnight/btd6farmer/README.md

 > `MAP` - Which map to use *[list of avaliable maps](#maps)* \
 > `DIFFICULTY` - Which Difficulty to use *[list of avaliable difficultues](#difficulties)* \
 > `GAMEMODE` - Which Gamemode to use *[list of avaliable Gamemodes](#gamemodes)* \

+At the end of the planner it will ask you if you want to save the setup file.
+If you answer yes it will save the setup file to the same directory as the instructions.

 <a name="gameplan_file"/>